-The significance of aircraft-produced vortices is that they last long enough to accumulate (Jacquin, 2005; Spalart, 1998).
-Specifically, along high traffic routes channeled within narrow corridors, the passage of many twin-engine aircraft results in hundreds of vortices being formed within just a few hours (Sausen, Gierens, Ponater, & Schumann, 1998).
+The significance of aircraft-produced vortices is that they last long enough to accumulate ((Jacquin 2005); (Spalart 1998))^{23,24}.
+Specifically, along high traffic routes channeled within narrow corridors, the passage of many twin-engine aircraft results in hundreds of vortices being formed within just a few hours (Sausen et al. 1998)25.
 These vortices can combine, creating massive vortices on the scale of those that form naturally at land-water boundaries.
 More importantly, as long as air traffic continues to flow along a given route, the vortex there will consistently be reinforced (Figure 4).